-The second is for everyone, and is the most effective thing I’ve ever encountered for salving seemingly unsalvageable marriages.
+The second is for everyone, and is the most effective thing I’ve ever encountered for salving seemingly hopeless marriages.
 It’s our intensive three-day workshop for marriages in trouble.
 We can help you save your marriage even in cases of infidelity, loss of trust, anger, sexual problems, your spouse wanting to leave, and other issues.
 (If you’re thinking your spouse would never come, contact us by phone or the form below and we’ll tell you what others who felt the same way did to get their spouses there.)
 We will keep everything you tell us completely confidential.
 Our motivation is to help you determine if this workshop is right for you and your particular situation.

-The best option is our Marriage Helper 911 workshop.
+The best option is our Marriage Helper workshop.
 But if you and your spouse cannot attend a Marriage Helper 911 weekend or your spouse refuses to get any marriage help, there is still hope.
-Check out our Save My Marriage Course – where you’ll learn how to bring your spouse back to the marriage.
-Click the banner below to find out more about it.
+We have further resources if you call (866) 903-0990 to learn more!